netanelc305/JavaGamesServer/README.md

 # JavaGamesServer

-Made by netanel cohen and ben ouahba .
+Made by Netanel Cohen and Ben Ouahba .

 # Objectives